namaraj-paudel/form-validation-js/README.md

 # form-validation-js
-Validate a form using javascript
+Validate a form using both html and javascript